-LaKeshia started with PA Wilds Center in 2017 providing outreach services for the Wilds Cooperative of PA and quickly grew into communications roles with the organization.
-She now oversees the PA Wilds entrepreneurial ecosystem, which includes the Wilds Cooperative of PA business network and related partnerships, programs and services.
-One of the Center’s first hires, LaKeshia has specialized in outreach and communications efforts for the nonprofit, overseeing content contributors, as well as internal communications and public relations.
+LaKeshia started working with the PA Wilds Center as a contractor in 2017, providing outreach services for the Wilds Cooperative of PA and youth entrepreneurship programming in area schools.
+She quickly grew into communications roles with the organization and became a full-time staff member in 2018.
+LaKeshia became Communications Director in 2020 and Entrepreneurial Ecosystem Director in 2021.
+She now oversees the PA Wilds entrepreneurial ecosystem, which includes nonprofit communications, the Wilds Cooperative of PA business network and related partnerships, programs and services.
 A PA Wilds native, LaKeshia earned dual degrees in Political Science and Art from Lock Haven University and worked in journalism before transitioning to the nonprofit sector.

 Sustainable Commerce Director

-Lucia was building her career in the banking and financial services industry before making the career shift to Finance & HR Assistant for the PA Wilds Center in mid-2021.
-She quickly assimilated to her role and has since earned a promotion to Finance & HR Director.
-She works directly with the Chief Financial Officer, Julie, and Executive Financial Manager, Carol, to oversee the non-profit's finances, grants management, and human resources.
+Lucia was building her career in the banking and financial services industry when she made a career shift to the nonprofit sector and joined the PA Wilds Center team in 2021.
+She quickly assimilated to her role as Finance & HR Assistance and went on to serve as Finance & HR Director before being named the new Finance Manager - Social Enterprises in 2023.
+Reporting to the Sustainable Commerce Director, Lucia oversees financial transactions relating to the Center's revenue-generating programs and continues to support accounting and human resources operations.
 As a lifelong resident of the PA Wilds, Lucia takes great pride in knowing that she works for an organization that is creating a positive impact on not only the environmental sustainability, but also the economic diversity and opportunity of the 13-county PA Wilds region.